 We regularly take photographs and video documentation of children in our program.
 We use these images in children's environments to demonstrate child learning and development to promote our programs in various publications (including newspaper and television), as part of video recordings for educational or marketing purposes, and on the KVCAP, Educare Central Maine, and partner websites and Facebook pages.
 Your permission is required before your child's image can be used for any purpose.
-See Consent for Use of Child Image Form for more information.
+See Media Release Form for more information.